bigdragonsoft/stock-quote/README_en.md

 #### Interaction

 - Press `q` key to exit the program at any time during runtime.
+- When no specific symbols are provided (i.e., using lists), press `x` to toggle between the Favorites watchlist and Index list.
 - Press `Ctrl+C` to terminate the program.

 ### Graphical User Interface